cataseven/Statistics-Graph-Chart-Card/README.md

 ```
 Heating Temperature · Lounge
 Heating Temperature · Office
-Kitchen Temp                      ← unique name, untouched
+Fridge Temp · Kitchen
+Lounge Lamp Power              ← already says "Lounge", not doubled up
 ```

 ### Rules

-- Only names that **collide** with another entity's are changed — unique names are always left alone.
+- Every entity that has an area gets it — there is **no** duplicate detection.
+A rule that only fired on collisions would make your legend change shape whenever an unrelated entity was added or removed; if you switch this on, you want the areas.
 - The area is taken from the entity's own area registry entry; if it has none, the card falls back to the entity's **device** area.
 If neither resolves, the name is left unchanged.
 - A friendly name that **already contains** its area (e.g. *Lounge Heating Temperature* in the Lounge) isn't doubled up.
-- An explicit `name:` (including template names) always wins and is never modified.
+- An explicit `name:` (including template names) is your own label and is never modified.
+- Applies to the state row, legend, tooltip, stats, exports and the editor's entity list, so every surface agrees.
 - Comparison ghosts inherit the parent's suffix — *Heating Temperature · Lounge (previous period)*.
 - Off by default.
 Resolution is a couple of registry key-lookups per configured entity, so the cost is negligible.

 ### Editor

-General Settings → the **Area on duplicate names** toggle (next to the legend options).
+General Settings → the **Area names** toggle (next to the legend options).

 </details>